ptigas/nullspace/README.md

-NULLSPACE *Wordpress Theme*
+NULLSPACE
 ===
+Wordpress theme
+---

 A wordpress theme developed using:
-- 960.gs framework
+1. 960.gs framework
-- CSS3
+1. CSS3

-You can see a demo in [http://ptigas.com/blog]
+You can see a demo in <http://ptigas.com/blog>